 Photo of Kathryn Rattigan Kathryn Rattigan

-Kathryn Rattigan is a member of the Business Litigation Group and the Data Privacy and Security Team.
-She concentrates her practice on privacy and security compliance under both state and federal regulations and advising clients on website and mobile app privacy and…
+Kathryn Rattigan is a member of the Business Litigation Group and the Data Privacy+ Cybersecurity Team.
+She concentrates her practice on privacy and security compliance under both state and federal regulations and advising clients on website and mobile app privacy and security…